gshipley/enterprise_training/AdminTraining.md

 ###**Installing RHC for OS X**

-With Ruby and Git installed, use the RubyGems library system to install and run the OpenShift gem.
+With Ruby and Git installed, use the RubyGems library system to install and run the OpenShift Enterprise gem.
 Run:

 	$ sudo gem install rhc

-After the installation is complete, run:
+After the installation has completed, run:

 	$ rhc -v

 ##**Fedora 16 and 17**

-To install from yum on Fedora 16 and 17, run
+To install from yum on Fedora 16 and 17, run:

 	$ sudo yum install rubygem-rhc

-This installs Ruby, Git, and the other dependencies required to run the OpenShift client tools.
+This installs Ruby, Git, and the other dependencies required to run the OpenShift Enterprise client tools.

-After the OpenShift client tools are installed, run:
+After the OpenShift Enterprise client tools have been installed, run:

 	$ rhc -v

-To update the OpenShift client tools to the latest version provided by the OpenShift team outside of yum, run:

 ##**Red Hat Enterprise Linux 6.2 and 6.3**

-The most recent version of the OpenShift client tools is available as a RPM from the OpenShift hosted YUM repository.
-We recommend this version to remain up to date, although a version of the OpenShift client tools RPM is also available through EPEL.
+The most recent version of the OpenShift Enterprise client tools are available as a RPM from the OpenShift Enterprise hosted YUM repository.
+We recommend this version to remain up to date, although a version of the OpenShift Enterprise client tools RPM is also available through EPEL.

-To add the OpenShift YUM repository, download the repository file openshift.repo and move it to your **/etc/yum.repos.d/** directory.
+To add the OpenShift Enterprise YUM repository, download the repository file openshift.repo and move it to your **/etc/yum.repos.d/** directory.

 	$ sudo mv ~/openshift.repo /etc/yum.repos.d/

-In order to install the rubygems package the RHEL Optional channel must be enabled.
-This package is a dependency of OpenShift client tools.
+In order to install the rubygems package, the *RHEL Optional* channel must be enabled.
 There are two ways of doing this from the command line.
 If you are using the Certificate-Based RHN tooling, enter the following command:

 	$ sudo yum-config-manager --enable rhel-6-server-optional-rpms